Tuesday, April 3, 2012

 Sunday, March 18, 2012

-Olive Pomace Oil - What it is and why to avoid it.
+Olive Pomace Oil: What it is and why to avoid it.

-Olive Pomace Oil - you may have come across this product conspicuously placed next the the extra virgin olive oils in your local supermarket and wondered what exactly this stuff is.
+Olive Pomace Oil - you may have come across this product conspicuously placed next to the extra virgin olive oils in your local supermarket and wondered what exactly this stuff is.
 You see the word 'olive', it's next to the extra virgin, and the packaging sure looks nice - a romantic picture of a woman happily picking olives from a tree in the fields of Italy somewhere.
 Don't be fooled.
 Olive pomace oil is actually a bi-product of olive oil pressing and is heavily refined - placing it in the same category of oils as Canola, Corn, Vegetable or any other refined seed oil.
 Remember, whatever oils you're using, if you can't literally squeeze oil out of it (ever tried squeezing oil out of a corn kernal?), it's been heavily refined.

 So what exactly does it mean when you hear the words 'refined oil' and why the negative connotation?
 In an excerpt from Tom Mueller's excellent book, Extra Virginity: The Sublime and Scandalous World of Olive Oil, the author visits a pomace plant in Italy where they receive and process "huge piles of pomace, the solid residue of olive skins, stems, pits, and leaves left over from olive oil extraction, which actually still contains about 8 percent of the oil made by the olives."
 He goes on to explain the process: